Tracy Ducar: International

 Ducar's first appearance on the United States women's national soccer team was on January 16, 1996 vs. Brazil in Campinas, Brazil.
 Ducar picked up two more caps, (games played against international competition), in Melbourne on February 28, 1996 and in Bathurst on March 3, 1996.
-Ducar managed her first shutout on January 28, 1996 vs. the Ukraine.
+Ducar managed her first shutout on January 28, 1996 vs. Ukraine.
 Then in 1997, during the Nike Victory Tournament, Ducar split time in every game with Briana Scurry, (the starting goal keeper for the U.S. National Team), and also in the Women's World Cup in 1997.

 One of Ducar's most shining moments was during the U.S. vs. Salzgitter, Germany.
 A substitution was made by the U.S., replacing Scurry with Ducar.
 Ducar had made four big saves to keep the shut out.
 In 1997, Ducar had made twelve overall appearances for the national team, while starting in three of them.
 In 1998, Ducar played in six matches for the national team and while starting in each one, had four shutouts, and allowed only two goals.
 That same year, the team won the Goodwill Games.
 During the 1999 FIFA Women's World Cup, Ducar represented the U.S. as one of the two back-up goalkeepers.